jiachenyee/Freeflow/README.md

 you can do it all on Freeflow.

-This enable teams/individuals to be more productive and efficient through: 🤩
+🤩 Work more efficiently by:
-* Creation of different workspaces to accomodate to the nature of the projects.
+* Dividing tasks into different workspaces to accomodate to the nature of the projects.
-* Creation of mulitple to-do taks within the workspace to achieve your goal.
+* Adding mulitple tasks within the workspace to achieve your goal.
-* Categorization tasks for easier search and better productivity.
+* Sorting tasks into categories for easier search and better productivity.
-* Addition of collaborators to workspaces to work group projects.
+* Adding collaborators into workspaces to work together on projects.

-Benefits of using Freeflow: 😎
+😎 Why Freeflow:
 * Handy productivity tool for everyone, no matter if you’re a busy student or a teacher with packed schedules!
 * Users can automate routine yet necessary tasks such as project organisation and task deadline reminders.
 * Helps users get objectives done with greater efficiency and less hassle.
 * Takes stress off user’s minds when tracking tasks and important goals due for each project.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Built With
+### 🛠 Built With

-This project is built using the following tools and softwares:

 * [Android Studio](https://developer.android.com/studio)
 * [Figma](https://www.figma.com/)
 * [Firebase](https://firebase.google.com)